sudo-JSON/JavaScript-Practice/README.md

 ## Reason for not executing JS File, prompt command

 - prompt() is a method of the Global window object found in browsers.
 It's not part of the JavaScript language.
-- window object is not defined in this environment.
+- window object is not defined in Node JS environment.
 - Step 1: npm init

   Step 2: npm install prompt-sync